bitovi/academy/src/typescript/6-classes.md

 ## This and `=>` Functions

-If you're familiar with ES6, you may know that using the fat arrow (=>) captures the context of `this` where it's used.
+If you’re familiar with ES6, you may know that using the fat arrow (=>) captures the context of `this` where it’s used.
 The functionality is the same in TypeScript.

 Wrong `this`: